Bedtime Math Book for Kids to Help Make Math Fun – Review

 I highly recommend this book to parents and teachers.
 This would be a great addition to a school library.
 This book does a great job of making math fun, challenging, and relevant.

 I had the opportunity to ask the author some questions about the book.
-Here are my questions and her answers.

 For more information check out the Bedtime Math webpage.